ryantibs/tibbles-group/bib-guidelines.md

 - Middle initials can be used in place of middle names (just do this based on whether they're used in the publication itself).
 Always use a period: `Ryan
   J. Tibshirani`, and not `Ryan J Tibshirani`.
-- Personal note: please always use my middle initial, helps distinguish from that other Tibshirani.
+- *Personal note: please always use my middle initial, helps distinguish from that other Tibshirani!*
 - The `title` field will be usually translated into "initial caps" style (only the first letter will be capitalized).
 Make sure to use braces to force capitalization when you need it, as in `A high-dimensional test for